tomjoht/tomjoht.github.io/_restapicourse/docapis_completion.md

 {% include notes.html %}

 ## You finished!
-Congratulations, you finished the course.
+Congratulations, you finished the documenting REST APIs section of the course.
 You've learned the core of documenting REST APIs.
 We haven't covered publishing tools or strategies.
-Instead, this course has focused on the creating content, which should always be the first consideration.
+Instead, this part of the course has focused on the creating content, which should always be the first consideration.

 ## Summary of what you learned

-During this course, you learned the core tasks involved in documenting REST APIs.
+During this part of the course, you learned the core tasks involved in documenting REST APIs.
 First, as a developer, you did the following:

 * How to make calls to an API using cURL and Postman
 * How to pass parameters to API calls